 What if I Am Charged With Theft?

-If you are facing a charge of theft but do not think you have committed the offence, you will need to prove that your actions do not fulfil the elements of theft.
+If you are facing a charge of theft but do not think you have committed the offence, you will need to prove that your actions do not fulfill the elements of theft.

 These elements are:

 - Dishonesty in your actions

 - Lack of the owner’s consent to you taking the item(s)

 For example, you will need to prove that you had a genuine belief that the item’s owner agreed to let you move or take the item.
 Otherwise, you need to show that you did not move the item with the intention of taking it from the owner.

 If you were caught with stolen items but believe you have been framed, you will need to prove this.
 The police can assume that you committed the offence if the stolen goods are found on you, so it will be up to you to prove your innocence.

 Being able to identify such points and presenting them in a convincing manner would require the assistance of an experienced lawyer.
 Be sure to engage an experienced lawyer as soon as possible, so that your side of the story can be fairly represented and fought for.